Some Huntersville parking lots and floodplains have gone green to protect our creeks!

 Storm Water Services, with the cooperation of private businesses and the Town of Huntersville, is working to reduce water pollution and protect the source of Charlotte-Mecklenburg's drinking water.

-Storm water BMPs have been added to:
+Storm water BMPs were added to:

 - Northcross Shopping Center

 - Northcross Commons

 - Monteith Park subdivision

 |All five locations are near Interstate 77, Highway 73 (Sam Furr Road) and US 21 (Statesville Road.)
 Runoff from the five sites flows into Caldwell Station Creek or Torrence Creek, then into McDowell Creek.